Our rating: 4/5

 As much as Squarespace is all about the templates, though, that’s not all they’re about.
 Since adding in their own extensions store, the functionality of Squarespace has expanded astronomically, and they can partner with hundreds of different services, such as G Suite, Square, Microsoft, and much more.

 The very best part of Squarespace’s philosophy is the ability to create a professional-looking website without typing one letter of code.
-Amazingly, Squarespace is flexible enough that you can code your website content directly in their client if you want to, but the user interface was created so you never have to see that side of it.
+Amazingly, Squarespace is flexible enough to code your website content directly in their client if you want to, but the user interface was created so you never have to see that side of it.

 Quite frankly, unless you know a bit about web building yourself or you’re willing to hire a professional, you won’t be able to get results as nice as those that Squarespace gives you.